hardvain/typecast/src/main/markdowns/haskell/introduction.md

 	var namesStartingInD = names.filter(_.startsWith('D'))
 	println(namesStartingInD)
 	```
+As you can see that not only the imperative version is bigger, verbose and comparitively difficult to comprehend, the functional version is shorter and easily comprehensible.
+What we are doing here?
+We have a list of string, we filter it based on some criteria.
+The computer knows that when u filter a list, you will get another list (an empty list in the worst case).
+Then why should I tell the computer to create an empty list and fill the values in it when it already knows that?
+This si what I meant by telling the computer what to do and not how to do.
+It seems that surprisingly in most of the cases it is true. i.e. the computer has the intelligence to predict what to do and how to do.
+Its enough we guide it.
+This is the essence of functional programming.
+Now there are few basic rules / guidelines which if we follow, will aid the computer to predict and understand our requirement easily.
+These are the features upon which functional programming languages operate upon.
+Haskell supports all of those which we are going to see and infact it enforces we follow those things.
+That is the reason haskell is called a pure functional programming language.

 ## 1. Immutability:
 A programming language is useless without the ability to store values in some place and then read it later.
 We usually call this as variables.